-Types such as ColumnDefinition and RowDefinition use GridLength values.
-These values are used to support variable distribution of available space in layout containers such as Grid and derived types.
-A GridLength can describe one of three mutually exclusive options for sizing: a fixed width, a weighted distribution, or an "Auto" sizing mode.
+Types such as ColumnDefinition and RowDefinition use GridLength values for some of their properties (ColumnDefinition.Width and RowDefinition.Height).
+These property values are used to support variable distribution of available space in layout containers such as Grid (and also derived types of Grid such as VariableSizedWrapGrid).
+A GridLength can describe one of three modes for sizing: a fixed width, a weighted distribution (star sizing), or an "Auto" sizing mode.

 GridLength values are typically declared in XAML attribute syntax.
 In XAML, the weighted distribution is declared using a "*" symbol, preceded by a number that declares the weighting factor to use for that GridLength.
 The weighted distribution option is also known as star sizing.

 The data values held by a GridLength (Value and GridUnitType) are both read-only.
 If you want to change the value of a property that takes a GridLength at run time, you'll have to create a new value using one of the constructors and replace the previous value.

 Star sizing is a convention whereby a GridLength has a number value that specifies a weighted factor versus other GridLength values.
 Any GridLength values that use star sizing divide the available space, accounting for the weighting factors, and evaluating after any fixed widths are applied.
 If none of the star sizings have weighting factors, the height or width is divided equally amongst them.
 The default weighting factor is 1.

 This table provides some examples of star sizing results.
 For these examples, assume that the parent Grid has a fixed width of 600, and that there are three columns.